epfl-ada/ada-2022-project-bradafromanadamada/README.md

 First

-  - How did the covid crisis impact people's lifestyle, their mobility and localisation ?
+  1. How did the covid crisis impact people's lifestyle, their mobility and localization ?
-  - Is the moblitiy evolution correlated with a higher number of overall google seaches ?
+  2. Is the mobility evolution correlated with a higher number of overall google searches ?
-  - Globably, did interest for ecology change during the covid pandemic ?
+  3. Globally, did interest for ecology change during the covid pandemic ?
-  - How did the severity of lockdown in a country have an impact on the disinterest toward ecological topics ?
+  4. How did the severity of lockdown in a country have an impact on the disinterest toward ecological topics ?
 (Does a more severe lockdown increases the observed trends ?)
-  - Which subjects within the theme of climate change gained or lost popularity during the lockdown period ?
+  5. Which subjects within the theme of climate change gained or lost popularity during the lockdown period ?

  Finally,

- - How to maintain awarness on the ecological questions during a world crisis ? and propose some guidelines on how to do it.
+  6. How to maintain awareness on the ecological questions during a world crisis ? and propose some guidelines on how to do it.

 ## Additional dataset
 *  [**View counts of wikipedia articles**](data/added_data/massviews-20180101-20220101.csv) in the category [Climate_change](https://en.wikipedia.org/wiki/Category:Climate_change), data taken using [massviews](https://pageviews.wmcloud.org/massviews/) across the period of time 01-01-2018 to 01-01-2022.
 It is also possible to look for the view count of the Wikipedia articles in different languages, allowing the possibility to compare between them. <br>